Office of the Vice President for Student Affairs

 Dr. Michael Gilbert joined UConn in the fall of 2013 from the University of Delaware where he served as the Vice President for Student Life since July 2007.
 His prior academic experience includes serving as Assistant Vice President for Student Affairs at the Pennsylvania State University.
 He has held administrative positions at the University of Massachusetts, Northeastern University, North Carolina State University, and the University of Wisconsin-Madison.
 Dr. Gilbert is a member of the American College Personnel Association (ACPA), Association of Public and Land-grant Universities (APLU), and the National Association of Student Personnel Administrators (NASPA).
 He earned his BA degree at the University of Vermont, a MEd degree at Michigan State University, and a doctorate in education at the University of Massachusetts Amherst.

 Assistant Vice President for Student Affairs

-David Clokey serves as the Interim Director of Student Services and Advocacy.
+David Clokey serves as the Interim Director of the Dean of Students Office.
 He coordinates the central budget process for the Division, directs the University Student Fee process for General University and Activity Funds, provides central leadership for the implementation and on-going management of the Division's technology resource plan as well as supervises the Division's IT Department, (including the One Card ID Office), the Office of Community Standards, and the Student Union and the program functions within the Office of the Vice President.
 He also co-teaches the Practicum Course for the Higher Education and Student Affairs graduate program.
 David earned his Master's degree in Higher Education and Student Affairs from the University of Vermont and his Bachelor's degree in Business Administration and Management from Indiana State University.
 He has worked professionally at the University of Vermont and the University of Maryland prior to his arrival at UConn in August 2002.